unl-ml-art/generative-text-eher78/README.md

 cotton embroidered hoodeds, brocaded vestments, embroidered gloves, and block print button-down shirts.all brooded on the commodification of corpses and the deaths they exert in the diaspora.
 ```

+## Evaluating the Results
+The generated results should fit within the theme of museum artwork descriptions to ensure the text is relevant to a piece of art and the creative process behind the work.
+As such, I decided the best way to evaluate the results is to implement a classification score to each block of text and get the average accuracy from each section.

+Scoring Guidelines:
+- 1.0 = Description of Generated Text that looks like it is from a museum
+` ex: In the 1950s, after
+spending two decades teaching himself to paint, he executed a number of major works, including this
+one, and was beginning to make a name for himself. `

+- 0.5 = Quote from Artist
+`ex: "But really, my interest in painting lies in the fact of the painting.
+And I think that's why
+sometimes people find the big paintings uncomfortable."`

+- 0.0 = Indecipherable Text or Irrelevant to Topic of Museum Descriptions
+`ex: Her grave lacks the pomp and circumstance of our past honors.`

+#### Conditional Generation, Prefix "Machine"

+#### Conditional Generation, Prefix "Abstract"

+#### Conditional Generation, Prefix "Untitled"

+#### Unconditional Generation

+## Conclusions

 ## Technical Notes